techidock/open-source/channel_area/README.md

 # Channel Area Web Application

 This is a simple Flask-based web application for calculating the cross-sectional area of water channels.
 Shapes are drawn as polygons that you can freely edit.
 The interface uses **Bootstrap-Flask** so it adapts well to mobile screens.
+If that package isn't installed, a minimal `bootstrap5/base.html` template included with the project prevents `TemplateNotFound` errors.

 Each dimension field lets you choose units in metres, centimetres or millimetres.
 All channel data is stored internally in millimetres so switching units only changes the way values are displayed.